 Finnish Society underwent a profound transition in the last part of the second millennium, and continues in the new one.
 On the 1st of January 1995, Finland joined the European Union (EU, former EEC or EC), losing a lot of her autonomy in the process.
 Twenty years later, Finland had only 20% of her former self left, and if she stays, all Finnishness will be erased.
 Even the language has a distinct English accent especially in Helsinki.
 It sounds more and more like Finns in America who have been away for a long time.
 Serious questions have raised as to the value of belonging to a union that takes away everything and gives back nothing worth anything but trade and even that is too controlled.
 Discontent is rising in all the EU countries.
 Finland is participating in the Economic and Monetary Union (EMU); the currency (markka, abbr. mk or FIM) is now replaced by Euro (with a ratio of 5.94571 FIM = 1 euro).
 (There are so many songs in Finland with Markka in it.
 Will they have to change the words?
 "Ei ole mulla Euroja taskussa..." = I don't have any Markkas in my pocket..)

 Which path has Finland chosen to set for itself?
 The new millennium has brought many potential traps to which unwary nations could easily become prey.
 By joining EU, it has set its path with the collective, which means much less control of ones own destiny.
-The folly of EU becomes the folly of Finland.
+The folly of EU becomes the folly of Finland as Europe becomes "Eurabia."
 The successes of EU become the successes of Finland, at least in theory.
 More and more countries are having second thoughts due to almost total control of internal affairs.
 Is this not what Finland has fought in three wars to avoid?
-And now it is a crime to criticize Islam.
 It appears Finland's cherished freedoms are being given away to foreign interests.
-Is this not breaking faith with the soldiers who died for Finland's freedom?
+Some think Finland is breaking faith with the soldiers who died for Finland's freedom.

 Many Finns are just beginning to find out exactly what it means to be in this union, and some are having second thoughts about losing their hard fought for and won, independence.
 Once again, Finland and the Finnish language is in a minority position in a larger union.
 The Finns are generally very enthusiastic about this relationship, but not all news is positive about the EU affects on the Finnish people, especially farmers.
 There is also a lesson from the past.
 In the late 1600's when Finnish troops were fighting Sweden's battles, far away from their land, Finland was attacked by Russians, which ended up being a massive setback for all Baltic Finns.
 Could this be repeated if war breaks out and Finnish troops have to go defend Central Europe, leaving Finland vulnerable?

 Most Finns are Lutherans on paper, but not in practice.
 Finland has become secularized, a country of pagans with one foot in their traditional religion just to be safe.
 Maybe, they hope, God will be kind to them dispute their ignoring Him.
 This has happened pretty much at the same time as secularization in all Western countries.
 Only about three percent of Finns attend church regularly.
 You might say Finland is spiritually impoverished.
-As a result of this spiritual vacuum, Islam is beginning to make gains as it has in Sweden and the rest of Europe.
-This is a bad sign for the future in my opinion, as Islam in a country is worse than not having any beliefs, as it is a totalitarian ideology that is seeking world domination at the moment.
+As a result of this spiritual vacuum, Islam is beginning to make gains as it has in Sweden and the rest of Europe and Islamic riots are spreading there.
+It was theorized by the leftist government that riots only occurred in the Middle East because of their repressive governments.
+That theory has been shown to be false.
+When you bring in so many people, only to experience high unemployment, that is what you get.
+This is a bad sign for the future in my opinion, as I am sorry to say Islam in a country seems to be worse than not having any beliefs.

 Alexis Kivi was a very important writer at a time when Finland was beginning to assert its own nationhood after seven hundred years in the Swedish realm and a hundred years associated with Russia.
 His most famous book is Seven Brothers.
 Story From Seven Brothers (in a sauna) by Alexis Kivi